umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/part-1.md

 While the project is still running you need to:

   * Go the backoffice of your project
-  * Empty the Content and Media Recycle bins
+  * Empty the recycle bins from both Content and Media

 Shut down the project, and delete the following files and folders from `/App_Data`